aleshaleksey/fansys23/08-spell-list.md

 - A supplicant can have a pact with no more than one patron.
 - If a supplicant makes a pact under duress or unwittingly, they may make a Wis save whenever the patron issues a command or if the promise is broken.

+**Global**: The spell lasts for a year.
+Likewise, it is possible to form a pact with an unwilling target, although in this case it may break the pact with a successful Wis save.

-**Upcast**: For every 4 MP dice above 20, the spell lasts an extra year.
+**Upcast (Global only)**: For every 4 MP dice above 20, the spell lasts an extra year.
 Alternatively you may select an extra attribute.
 If the spell is cast with 32 MP dice or more, and only one attribute is taken, it becomes permanent.

 ___
 ### Revenant